dotnet/csharpstandard/standard/expressions.md

   - the parameter-passing mode of the argument is identical to the parameter-passing mode of the corresponding parameter, and
     - for a fixed value parameter or a value parameter created by the expansion, an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) exists from the argument expression to the type of the corresponding parameter, or
     - for an `in`, `out`, or `ref` parameter, the type of the argument expression is identical to the type of the corresponding parameter.
-  - the parameter-passing mode of the argument is value, and the parameter-passing mode of the corresponding parameter is input, and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) exists from the argument expression to the type of the corresponding parameter
+  - the parameter-passing mode of the argument is value, and the parameter-passing mode of the corresponding parameter is input, and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) exists from the argument expression to the type of the corresponding parameter.

 When the implicit conversion from the argument type to the parameter type of an `in` parameter is a dynamic implicit conversion ([§10.2.10](conversions.md#10210-implicit-dynamic-conversions)), the results are undefined.